evilmartians/evil-client/docs/model.md

 The main reason to define gem-specific model is the following.
 In `Dry::Struct` both the `optional` and `default` properties belong to value type constraint.
 The gem does not draw the line between attributes that are not set, and those that are set to `nil`.

-To the contrary, in [dry-initializer][dry-initializer] and `Evil::Client::Model` both `optional` and `default` properties describe not a value type by itself, but its relation to the model.
+To the contrary, in [dry-initializer][dry-initializer] and `Evil::Struct` both `optional` and `default` properties describe not a value type by itself, but its relation to the model.
 An attribute value can be set to `nil`, or been kept in undefined state.

 Let's see the difference on the example of `StructCat` and `ModelCat`: